Arzu Yetim Gives Back24 July 2018

-When I asked her why she came back to Osborne, she said “everyone at Osborne is helpful and caring, and I wanted to give back.
-I called Jenny, and said we’re hiring flaggers… when you are incarcerated, its like you are family.
-I want to raise them up with me, I’ll take your hand and lift you up with me.”
+Arzu says she came back to Osborne because “everyone at Osborne is helpful and caring, and I wanted to give back.
+I called Jenny, and said we’re hiring flaggers… when you are incarcerated, it's like you are family.
+I want to raise them up with me; I’ll take your hand and lift you up with me.”

-She expressed her appreciation of many Osborne staff she worked with during her program, mentioning that “Mr. G” (Henry Guion) and Sharon Livingston both gave her insight and knowledge she still uses today.
-“Everybody in the Osborne Association are really helpful, and they care.
+She expressed her appreciation of many Osborne staff she worked with during her program, mentioning that “Mr. G” (Henry Guiden) and Sharon Livingston both gave her insight and knowledge she still uses today.
+“Everybody at Osborne is really helpful, and they care.
 I actually felt human again when I went there.
 I used to love to go to the Bronx office, just to go there.”

-As we talked more about her journey, it was clear how important contributing to the wider community is to Arzu.
+It is clear how important it is to Arzu to contribute to the wider community.
 “I think I have a good heart, and I do want to help people.
-I’ve been in prison, I know how hard it is.
-Its so hard to find a job when they find out you have a background.
-If you tell them you are incarcerated, you are on the bottom of the list, the bottom of the barrel.
+I’ve been in prison.
+I know how hard it is.
+It's so hard to find a job when they find out you have a background.
+If you tell them you were incarcerated, you are on the bottom of the list, the bottom of the barrel.
 Everyone comes ahead of you – even if you have experience.
 So I said you know what?
 I’m going to give people chances, too.”

 Arzu was born in Cherry Hill, New Jersey.
-She lives in Bensonhurst and grew up in Bay Ridge, Brooklyn.
+She grew up in Bay Ridge, Brooklyn and now lives in Bensonhurst.
 She’s a soft-spoken person, but her passion comes out quickly - you can’t help being pulled in by her story.
 Her son, who is at Nassau Community College, and sister live nearby, but much of her family lives in Istanbul, Turkey.
-She visits frequently.
+She visits regularly.
 She loves to spend time outside, and her interests reflect that.
 She enjoys music, dancing, and spending time at the beach.